 The pool was comfortably hot, not quite hot enough in fact, but this enabled people to stay in it without having to expose themselves when taking cooling-off breaks.
 We lingered for an hour, during which time the number of males grew to about thirty, with some twenty in the pool by the time we left, others having recycled out earlier.
 Also over this interval, eight women in three separate groups appeared along the entrance path, or audience viewing area rather, before disappearing into the changing hut.
 Great, the bath was about to experience greater sexual equality.
 Alas, each of these groups suddenly reappeared back on the path and beat a hasty retreat, also having second thoughts.

 I found it odd and unfortunate.
 I mean, why make a show of arriving at all unless resolved to go through with it?
 Even Chen had her limits.
 However discreet and polite the glances of the men in the pool, she surely disappointed them by keeping her breasts out of sight under the milky water (I certainly didn’t have a problem with her displaying them and she knew that).
 Of course, it’s bad form to stare or gawk in mixed-bathing onsens.
 Nevertheless, the prospect of the opposite sex’s nakedness is, let’s face it, the only reason why anyone ever ventures to these places.
 They wouldn’t otherwise exist and sex-segregated baths would be sufficient for everyone’s purposes.
-And your fellow male bathers are indeed protesting their disappointment when they give up after twenty minutes and leave (probably more out of feeling depressed than impatient).
+And your fellow male bathers are indeed protesting their disappointment when they give up after twenty minutes and leave.
 The stark truth is that the men do very much want to see your body.
 You can see theirs too.
 Isn’t that fair enough?
 Well, Chen did compromise a bit later on, draping her wet hand towel around her neck so that the ends just covered her nipples as she sat up out of the water.

 After giving the matter some thought I came up with three likely and not necessarily mutually exclusive theories to explain the reluctance of our would-be female participants.